 Thinking and Reflecting

-The parenthesis is easy to miss--v.
+The parenthetical construction is easy to miss -- v.
 1 and v.
 15 are parallel.
 Or perhaps Paul uses the parallel verses to introduce two separate paragraphs.
 Regardless, this chapter is a single argument.
 Having been initiated into a life of grace by baptism, it is unthinkable for Paul that anyone would want to revert to the old nature instead of celebrating newness of life, that anyone would want death instead of life, slavery instead of freedom.

-Some have argued that the death of the old person occurs prior to baptism ("we bury dead people"), but in the context it seems better to understand Paul as saying that our death to sin occurs in our baptism and that newness of life results from our baptism, not before (vv.
+Some have argued that the death of the old person occurs prior to baptism, but that is highly unlike when one considers that we bury dead people.
+In the context it seems better to understand Paul as saying that our death to sin occurs in our baptism and that newness of life results from our baptism, not before (vv.
 1-4).
 Our participation in Christ's death through baptism is the basis of our certainty of participating with him in resurrection.

 The argument of vv.
 8-14 is complex but the conclusion is clear.
-Only grace can free us from the mastery of sin--law cannot.
+Only grace can free us from the mastery of sin -- law cannot.
 Law demands wages, but free gifts (v.
-23) are freely given and freely received, even though the result is commitment (slavery) to God (v.
+23) are freely given and freely received, even though the result is commitment (Paul uses the word "slavery") to God (v.
 22).
 Paul apologizes for such a strong and imperfect illustration (v.
 19).
-The process set in motion by the free gift (grace) freely given and received results in slavery to God, holiness, and eternal life.
+The process set in motion by the free gift (grace) freely given and freely received results in slavery to God, holiness, and eternal life.

 How many times does Paul refer to death (verb or noun) in this chapter?
 How does your understanding of this chapter change when you understand the overall topic or theme to be death?

 Father God, thank you for freeing us from the death that sin brings.
-Thank you for the free gift of eternal life, in Jesus' name we say thank you, Amen.
+Thank you for the free gift of eternal life, in Jesus' name we again say "thank you," Amen.